sean-delcastillo/PTGScroller/README.md

-# PTG-Scroller
+# PTGScroller
 ## Terminal User Interface eReader

-PTG-Scroller reads scroll files with the ".scrl" extension and displays the contents in a PyTermGUI session.
+PTGScroller reads scroll files with the ".scrl" extension and displays the contents in the terminal using PyTermGUI

 ## Installation